bright/new-www/content/blog/2021-05-19-what-are-the-stages-of-app-development.md

 comments: true
 published: true
 ---
 **From an idea to a successful launch… There are 4 main stages of building an app.
-Learn more about all of them.**
+Learn more about all of softwrae development steps.**

 <div class="image"><img src="/images/blogpost_stagesofappdevelopment.png" alt="stages of app development" title="undefined"  /> </div>